Raymond Sheh in front of the main administrative building 101 of the NIST Gaithersburg campus, Maryland, USA.

 rsheh2 at jh dot edu

 Replace the number 2 with the number 1.
-I do change institutions from time to time so this isn't likely to stick around for more than a few years.
+I do change institutions from time to time.

 This email address seems to be everywhere anyway, I'm assuming if a spambot is going to get it they've already got it.
 This comes and goes depending on what the US Government does so only use this if you are sending something that needs to be official (and I suggest you CC one of my other ones if what you're sending permits that).